Dental Sleep Apnea Treatment

 Orthodontic treatment with myofunctional appliances are used to correct such problems.
 A simple laser procedure can correct tongue tie painlessly.

-Dr. Sahota keeps up with regular training in the field of sleep medicine.
+Dr. Sahota is very meticulous about advanced training in the field of sleep medicine.
 A visit to our office has made a profound effect on the overall health of the patients who were unaware of this problem, which makes our daily work very rewarding.